hugsy/gef/docs/commands/gef-remote.md

 Following our previous example, if we want to debug `uname`, run `gdb` and connect to our `gdbserver`.
 To be able to locate the right process in the `/proc` structure, the command `gef-remote` requires 1 argument, the target host and port.
-The option `-p` must be provided and indicate the process PID on the remote host, only if the extended mode (`-E`) is being used.
+The option `--pid` must be provided and indicate the process PID on the remote host, only if the extended mode (`--is-extended-remote`) is being used.

 ```
 $ gdb